Mimieam/TabSorter2/README.md

    -> it's gulp-clean-css@2.4.x fault [fix Here](https://github.com/opensensorhub/osh-js/issues/36)

 ### TODO:
+  - Improve sorting - add options to sort by regex pattern and parameters
+  - Add Support for pinned Tabs
+  - Options to automatically sort the tabs by title
+  - Upgrade split function to split left on current tab  - split Here
   - <s> Automatically suspend tab after a configurable delay to save memory ?? </s>
   - <s> Isolate a single domain in a separate windows </s>
   - <s> Unite - bring all tabs of a domain in the same current window </s>
   - <s> Close a domain </s>
   - <s> Backward compatible loading of previously saved Tabs </s>  **YASSS !!!**
-  - Upgrade split function to split left on current tab  - split Here
   - <s>Stress test split function and memory management</s>
   - <s>Freeze - (Discard) remove all tabs in current window from memory but leaves the tab visible in the browser</s>